 A common trait of successful business owners is the ability to identify obstacles and turn them into opportunities.
-As we head into the final quarter of 2020, the obstacles are fairly clear, and from the right perspective, so is the massive opportunity we all have at our collective doorstep.
+Some obstacles are easy to spot, and from the right perspective, they can present a big opportunity.

-With companies making changes and clients rethinking their habits, the marketplace has more movement than ever.
-This is your chance to re-establish your brand, build your reputation and acquire new customers.
+With companies making bigger and more significant changes (think digital transformation) and consumers rethinking their spending and buying habits, the marketplace has more movement than ever.
+It could be your chance to re-establish your brand, build your reputation and acquire new customers.
 It feels like a big task, but you can start small.
 Here’s a simple list of things you can do right now as a business owner to gain an advantage without spending a dollar.

 Review your main message and value proposition

-After carefully planning your communication strategy for so long, it’s natural to feel reluctant to make alterations.
-But the fact is a finely tuned message may now be tuned to the wrong frequency.
+After carefully planning or sticking to one communication strategy or message for a long time, it can be hard to make a change.
+But in today’s rapidly changing business world, a finely tuned message may now be tuned to the wrong frequency.
 If the market and customer base are in a state of change, then it’s the perfect time to re-evaluate who you’re speaking to, what you’re communicating and how you’re saying it.

-As you re-craft your marketing message or value proposition (how your customers’ lives will be improved with you in it), go back to the basics.
+As you re-craft your marketing message or value proposition (ie. how your customers’ lives will be improved with you in it), go back to the basics.
 The rules haven’t changed; you’re simply reapplying them.

 Remember, this is a review of your current content.
 Parts of your marketing plan may still work and others may require adjusting.
 The goal is a strong, cohesive message for anyone looking at your business after a period of uncertainty and change.